micahvandegrift/micahvandegrift.github.io/CV.md

 2019
 ---
+**Presentation | A More Open Humanities - Documentation of/and Evaluation in the Immersive Scholar Project** for Digital Humanities, Open Access and Cultural Heritage webaton - OpenGLAM and the Argentine Association of Digital Humanities.

 **Co-Editor | Special Issue of Digital Humanities Quarterly on Invisible Work in the Digital Humanities.**

 **Editorial | Introduction: Questioning Collaboration, Labor, and Visibility in Digital Humanities Research.** Graban, T. S., Marty, P., Romano, A., & Vandegrift, M. (2019).
 Special Issue of Digital Humanities Quarterly, 013(2). [http://www.digitalhumanities.org/dhq/vol/13/2/000416/000416.html](http://www.digitalhumanities.org/dhq/vol/13/2/000416/000416.html)

+**Resource | Periodic Table of the Open Research Ecosystem.** Conceptualized by Micah Vandegrift, designed by Abby Vandegrift. [https://doi.org/10.5281/zenodo.3263989](https://doi.org/10.5281/zenodo.3263989)

 **Panelist | Plan S: Point/Counterpoint.** International Society of Managing and Technical Editors North American conference. with Rick Anderson.